alirezabj/Part2-Exercise4/README.md

 `private double price`  - Price of the ticket

-`private long expiration` - Expiration time in milliseconds since epoch
+`private long expiration` - Expiration time in milliseconds